Swiss perspectives in 10 languages

 It is a prolonged lack of water due to insufficient rainfall or heavy evaporation.
 In 2022, Switzerland saw its lowest rainfall since local measurements began in 1864, according to the Federal Office of Meteorology and Climatology (MeteoSwiss).
 Between June and August, less than 40% of the expected rain fell in the country’s southernmost regions.

-Hydrological drought occurs when the water level in lakes and rivers falls below a certain threshold.
-Last August, the levels of lakes Lugano, Lucerne, Constance and Walen reached an all-time low.
+Hydrological drought occurs when water levels in lakes and rivers drop below a certain point.
+Last August, lakes Lugano, Lucerne, Constance, and Walen reached their lowest levels ever.

-Agricultural drought occurs when the moisture content of the soil is particularly low and plant roots do not receive enough water – as was the case this spring in areas south of the Alps, according to MeteoSwiss.
-It is a very local phenomenon that depends on the type of crop and soil.
+Agricultural drought happens when the soil is very dry and plant roots do not get enough water.
+This happened this spring in areas south of the Alps, according to MeteoSwiss.
+It is a local issue that depends on the type of crop and soil.

 What causes drought?